MichaelJbyte/Linux-Practice-01/README.md

   - _groups_: Checks which groups a user is apart of.
   - _su - username_: Switches your user.

+---

+## Topics Covered 9/17/25

+Day 5 simulates a jr system administrator, tasking me to overlook a linux os and consolidate my findings just like an administrator would.

+Below will be the notes I took during this time:

+### Notes

+  - **Output Redirection:** '>' and '>>' are operators which can direct command results into files.
+The single arrow allows you to insert, define, and replace and info any the current file with whatever information you want.
+The double arrow appends, or adds data on top of what is already in the file, allowing you to add multiple command outputs into a single file.
+  - **Wildcards:** Whenever using wildcards (ex: *.log) you should always specify and use them at the end of the command.

+### Commands

+  - _uname_: shows the name of the kernal being used.
+    * ['-a' shows all system information.]
+  - _uptime_: Displays how long the system has been up and running.
+  - _id_: Shows your user id, group id, and what groups your user belongs to.
+  - _top_: Lists all processes running, uptime, current time, CPU usage, memory usage, and tasks.
+  - _tree_: Displays directory and files in a branching format.
+(May have to be installed)
+  - _tar_: Stands for Tape Archive.
+Used to create, modify, and extract archived files.
+    * ['-czf' is a useful flag which creates and copies over files to a new archived file.]
+  -

+### Command Line shortcuts:

+  -

 <!-- Template

 ---